Congenital Muscular Torticollis and the Orthotic Management of Cranial Asymmetry

 Upon completion of this program, participants should be able to:

-- Understand the relationship between congenital muscular torticollis (CMT), cranial asymmetry (CA) and the impact of cranial remolding orthoses (CROs)
+- Identify the relationship between congenital muscular torticollis (CMT), cranial asymmetry (CA) and the impact of cranial remolding orthoses (CROs)

 - Complete a thorough evaluation of an infant utilizing objective measures

-- Understand the relationship between CMT, CA, and developmental milestones
+- Compare the relationship between CMT, CA, and developmental milestones

 - Recognize the importance of referring patients to the appropriate healthcare professionals when goals are not being met with conservative management